- Calories: 360

 - 1 tablespoon reduced-sodium broth, chicken or vegetable

 - 1 can (16 ounces) artichoke hearts (rinsed and drained) or 1 nine-ounce package frozen artichoke hearts (thawed)

-- 2 wild salmon fillets (6 ounces each), skin removed
+- 2 wild salmon fillets (about 5 ounces each), skin removed

 Preheat the oven to 350º.
-Line an 8-inch x 11-inch baking pan with parchment paper or aluminum foil.
+Line a baking pan with parchment paper and set aside.

-In a blender or food processor, combine the basil, walnuts, half of the garlic, broth and optional salt.
-Blend until the mixture resembles a coarse meal.
+In a blender or food processor, combine the basil, walnuts, half of the garlic, broth and salt.
+Pulse until the mixture resembles a coarse meal.

-Arrange the artichoke hearts in 2 separate mounds in the prepared pan.
+Arrange the artichoke hearts on the prepared pan.
 Top with the tomato and sprinkle with the thyme, remaining garlic, and a sprinkling of salt and pepper to taste.
-Place one salmon fillet on top of each artichoke mound and season with pepper.
+Place the salmon fillets on top of the veggies and lightly sprinkle with salt and pepper.
 Spread the basil mixture on the fillets.
-Drizzle each fillet with 1⁄2 tablespoon of the olive oil.
+Mist each fillet with olive oil spray.

 Bake for 20 to 25 minutes, until the fillets are no longer translucent in the center and the fish flakes when pressed with a fork.
 Serve each filet with half of the vegetable mixture.

 For another spin on salmon, try my Wild Salmon and Chickpea Salad.